Zibri/ZiPhone/docs/readme.txt

 Thanks to pendor for preliminary work on OSX
 Thanks to iRev (a.k.a.
-REVEREND) for the OS X version Thanks to ilaria of ilarialab (http://ilaria.netsons.org) for the great artwork Thanks to mzaouara for the ascii art (he didn't use some generator he's an ascii artist !)
-Thanks to PsxGunDown to review this readme.
+REVEREND) for the OS X version Thanks to ilaria of ilarialab (http://ilaria.netsons.org) for the great artwork Thanks to figlet bloody font for the ascii art (https://github.com/xero/figlet-fonts/blob/master/Bloody.flf) Thanks to PsxGunDown to review this readme.

 Namaste,